gray-panda/grayrepo/2017_labyREnth/chal/tht4_bbransom/README.md

 ### De-obfuscating the VBA Macro

 I used an old script of mine, [DocumentVariableExtractor.vbs](DocumentVariableExtractor.vbs) to extract the variable "ygsbFH"
+Do note that this script requires Microsoft Office installed to work

 This variable contains the dictionary that is used to deobfuscate the rest of the code.